FDegrigny-44/cucumber-spreadsheet/README.md

     > mvn verify

 ## BDD rounds sequence for this practice
-We are about to implement our 3 firsts Feature using classic TDD cycle.
+We are about to implement our 3 first Features using classic TDD cycle.

 ![BDD work cycle](BDD-work-cycle.png)